Trooped/Defensive_Systems_Programming_Final_Project/README.md

   - The client supports encrypted text message and file transmission (up to almost 4GB for each message sent).
   - The client's version is 2, since it supports file transmission.
   - The client contains a main loop to accept information and requests from the user.
+  - The client will read it's IP and PORT for the server connection from the "server.info" file.
-  - The client will stop the user from not following the protocol, and will require him to make certain requests before others.
+  - The client will prevent the user from not following the protocol, and will require him to make certain requests before others.
 ## Client requirements
   - C++17 is required for the client program
   - Crypto++ version 8.80 and earlier